cr0wnctf/cr0wnctf.github.io/_posts/2020-06-05-hsctf-emojis.markdown

 [-] Expected output isn't possible :(
 ```

-_HUH?!_ **WHAT??** z3 thinks that there is no possible input that could produce this output.
+_HUH?!_ **WHAT??** z3 thinks there isn't a possible input that could produce this output.
 Well that can't be right?

-### Haha.
-Enjoy the broken challenge
+### Broken Challenge

-Convinced we'd made a mistake in the fancy solve script we went back to basics and worked backwards from the known state to the previous state, eventually finding the flag by luck and force: **FLAG**: `flag{tr3v0r_pAck3r}`
+Convinced we'd made a mistake in the fancy solve script we went back to basics and worked backwards from the known state to the previous state, eventually finding the flag by luck, force, and guessing:

+**FLAG**: `flag{tr3v0r_pAck3r}`

 I wonder why we couldn't solve this using z3?
-Well if we plug this into the black box script from the esolang's wiki **WE GET A DIFFERENT OUTPUT FROM THE CHALLENGE OUTPUT**.
-THEY GAVE US THE WRONG OUTPUT!
-THE ONLY WAY TO SOLVE THIS IS TO PARTLY GUESS THE FLAG.
+Well if we plug this real flag into the black box script from the esolang's wiki **WE GET A DIFFERENT OUTPUT**

 **Actual flag output** = `x@^t¾\x13\xa0}I\x82c4v` ascii:(120, 64, 94, 116, 190, 19, 160, 125, 73, 130, 99, 52, 118)
-_THEIR_ flag output = `xB^r_En}INc4v` ascii:(120, 66, 94, 114, 95, 69, 110, 125, 73, 78, 99, 52, 118)
+_GIVEN_ flag output = `xB^r_En}INc4v` ascii:(120, 66, 94, 114, 95, 69, 110, 125, 73, 78, 99, 52, 118)

-Well that break trying to solve this via z3.
-Using the real output our solve script storms it:
+That explains why z3 thought our output was unsatisfiable, _it's because it was._ Re-running with the proper output z3 happily gives us a satisfied model:

 ```
 ➜  emoji git:(master) ✗ python soln2.py ./emoji.txt sim